 - Water heating and furnace repairs

 This help is only given to homeowners.
-They can not help you if you are a renter, living with a family member, or are the landlord!
+They can not help you if you are a renter, living with a family member, or landlord!

-If you receive Supplemental Security Income, VA disability Aid to Families with Dependent Children, you are eligible to receive a weatherization grant.
-Contact the government agencies above, for a full list of qualification for the program.
+If you receive Supplemental Security Income, VA disability Aid to Families with Dependent Children, you are eligible to receive a grant.
+Contact the government agencies above for a full list of qualifications for the program.
 You may be eligible if:

 - People over 60 years of age